default-writer/c-json-parser/README.md

 A simple JSON parser in C

-- lightning-fast implementation for a reasonable trade-offs, performance improvement rate of x4/x10 for speed/memory, comared to [json-c](https://github.com/json-c/json-c)
+- lightning-fast implementation for a reasonable trade-offs, performance improvement rate of x4/x10 for speed/memory, compared to [json-c](https://github.com/json-c/json-c)

 ## comparison to json-c (min/100K runs)